OleHolmNielsen/Slurm_tools/showuserjobs/README.md

 Slurm node and batch job status
 -------------------------------

-Print the current node and batch jobs status broken down into userids.
+Print the current node status and batch jobs status broken down into userids.

 Can also display per-user or per-group status.
 A partition may be selected.